Jason-M-Bailey/nodejs/assets/README.md

 ## Usage

-be kind
+everything

 ## License

-Project is licensed by MIT license.
+Project is licensed by GPL 3.0 license.

 ## Contributing

-be curious
+be kind

 ## Tests

 To run tests, run the following command:

 ```
-npm test
+something test
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at testname@mail.com.
-You can find more of my work at [testname](https://github.com/testname/).
+If you have any questions about the repo, open an issue or contact me directly at mail@mail.com.
+You can find more of my work at [not sure](https://github.com/not sure/).